evkx/evkx.github.io/content/models/mg/marvel_r/Marvel_R_Electric/_index.md

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the MG Marvel R Electric supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-The model has 1 USB-C connections as standard.
-The model has 1 USB-A connections as standard.
+The model has 4 USB-A connections as standard.
 ## Lights